sccn/sccn.github.io/others/EEGLAB_test_cases.md

 Note that the sample errors above are provided as examples.
-All the (nearly 5,000) test cases contained in the repository have been verified to work under several versions of Matlab running under Windows, Mac OSX, and Linux.
+All the (nearly 5,000) test cases contained in the repository have been verified to work under several versions of MATLAB running under Windows, Mac OSX, and Linux.

 ### EEGLAB test case sub-repositories